MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-user-storage.md

 When users need more storage beyond the initial 5 TB, Microsoft increases their storage as follows:

 - When a user reaches 90% of their 5 TB capacity, Microsoft increases their storage to up to 25 TB.
 Admins can set a lower limit if desired.
-- If usage drops below 90%, storage may reset to 5 TB.
+- If usage drops below 90%, storage limit resets to 5 TB.
 - For users reaching 90% of their 25 TB capacity, more storage is provided via SharePoint team sites.
 Contact [Microsoft Support](https://go.microsoft.com/fwlink/?linkid=869559) for assistance.

     > [!NOTE]
 >
 > For Office 365 A1 users, storage is limited to 100 GB.
-See [Office 365 Education service descriptions](/office365/servicedescriptions/office-365-platform-service-description/office-365-education) for more details.
+For more information, see [Office 365 Education service descriptions](/office365/servicedescriptions/office-365-platform-service-description/office-365-education).

 ## Change storage space using PowerShell